-On Thursday 4 November, HMRC and Government announced a number of changes to its proposals for basis period reform from April 2024.
-These are designed to alleviate the worst impacts of the transitional rules but the proposals will still accelerate tax charges for many individuals in partnerships.
+On Thursday 27 January 2022, HMRC and the government responded to feedback from BDO (and others) and announced a number of proposed changes to the way the basis period reform transitional rules will work from April 2024.
+These are designed to alleviate the most unfair impacts of the transitional rules, but the proposals will still accelerate tax charges for many individuals in partnerships.

 New tax year basis